Investigamer/hexproof.io/README.md

 ## Setup Guide
 1. [Install Poetry](https://python-poetry.org/docs/) if you don't have it.
 We use `poetry` for project management.
 If you write a lot of Python and have never tried Poetry... trust me, you'll thank me later.
-2. Clone the `hexproof` repository somewhere on your system and install the Poetry environment:
+2. Clone the `hexproof` repository somewhere on your system and install the Poetry environment.
     ```shell
     # 1: Clone and enter the project.
     git clone https://github.com/Investigamer/hexproof.io.git